Women in the Protestant Reformation: Public and professional role

-The Bible study and literacy promoted during the Reformation did have an effect on women's position, as secular women becoming publicly known as writers and authors, which had been uncommon before.
+The Bibles study and literacy promoted during the Reformation did have an effect on women's position, as secular women becoming publicly known as writers and authors, which had been uncommon before.
 The Calvinist Anne Locke was a translator and poet, who published the first English sonnet sequence.
+Catherine Parr, the sixth wife of Henry VIII, became the first English woman to publish a book (Prayers or Meditations) under her own name in 1545.

 Despite the ideal of the domestic housewife promoted by the Reformation, women continued to fill different roles depending on their class, and while the role of nun was abolished, noblewomen continued to manage large estates and merchant women continued to manage businesses.

 Some businesswomen benefitted from the secularisation of clerical property during the Reformation, as did their male counterparts.
 Anna Karlsdotter (d.
 1552) was a noblewoman landowner who retracted donations her ancestors had made to the church.
 The merchant Anna Taskomakare, who successfully traded copper and iron, also benefitted of the Reformation's secularisation of clerical property.

+Women Rulers and the Reformation

+There were examples of female rulers who benefitted and even introduced the reformation in their realms during their time in power.

+One such example was Elisabeth of Brandenburg, Duchess of Brunswick-Calenberg-Göttingen, who introduced the Reformation in Brunswick-Calenberg-Göttingen during her tenure as regent in 1540–1545, and Barbara von Wertheim, who also supported the reformation in her domain during her regency.

+Another example was queen Jeanne III of Navarre, who introduced the Reformation in Navarre.
+She also became a leader of the French Huguenots during the Huguenot wars in France, and as such played a major role in Protestantism during the Reformation.